stuerp/foo_vis_spectrum_analyzer/README.md

 - New: Lanczos and 4-term Blackman-Harris window function.
   - The latter produces very clean peaks with minimal leakage from strong tones into neighboring bins.
+- Improved: Cleaned up the rough edges of the spectrogram.
+- Improved: Minor redesign of the Graphs page to make the spectrogram easier to configure.
+  - Left/Right and Top/Bottom axis should be more consistent for a horizontal or vertical spectrogram.
 - Changed: Made the CPU/GPU use optimization logic less invasive when the visualization is hidden or minimized to react more predictable to track changes and the end of a playlist.

 You can read the full history [here](docs/History.md).